nlimper/Mini-AP-v3/building_instructions/README.md

 <img src="IMG_3765.jpeg" width="80%">

 3.
 Before we continu, we test if the ESP32-S3 is mounted right.
 Connect a usb-c cable to the USB S3 port and to your computer.
-You can either use PlatformIO to flash the OpenEpaperLink software on it (make sure you choose the environment 'ESP32_S3_16_8_YELLOW_AP'), or just start a serial terminal (115200 baud 8N1) to see if you ESP32-S3 gives a boot message when you press the S3_RST button on the pcb.
+You can either use PlatformIO or https://install.openepaperlink.de to flash the OpenEpaperLink software on it (make sure you choose the environment 'ESP32_S3_16_8_YELLOW_AP'), or just start a serial terminal (115200 baud 8N1) to see if you ESP32-S3 gives a boot message when you press the S3_RST button on the pcb.
+See the [/getting_started](/getting_started) section for instructions for flashing.

 4.
 Continue by placing the ESP32-C6.
 Same produre as the ESP32-S3.
 Don't forget a good visual inspection.